GeotrekCE/Geotrek-admin/docs/import-data/minimal-initial-data.rst

 Get OpenStreetMap paths
 ------------------------

 You can use the ``osm-paths`` tool to download OSM paths data via the overpass API.
-This tool converts paths to into linestrings and exports them to GeoJSON.
+This tool converts paths into linestrings and exports them to GeoJSON.

 For more information, refer to the `osm-paths documentation <https://github.com/makinacorpus/osm-paths>`_